Funding Your Degree

 The Graduate Assistant Application is available through the Graduate School. https://graduate-and-international.uark.edu/_resources/forms/ga-application.pdf

-The HRSA SDS Scholarship Program is designed to provide up to $2.87 million in scholarship funds (2020-2025) for up to 36 full-time, low-income MSW Program students per year.
-HRSA Scholars receive up to $15,000 ($7,500 per semester) in scholarship funds per academic year to offset graduate school tuition and fees.
-MSW Students can apply for HRSA SDS Scholarship funds for two years.
+The HRSA Scholarship Program is designed to provide up to $2.87 million in scholarship funds (2020-2025) to up to 37 full-time, MSW Program students per academic year (August 15-May 15) to offset graduate school tuitions.
+HRSA Scholars receive $15,000 ($7,500 per semester) in scholarship funds per academic year.
+MSW Students can apply for HRSA Scholarship funds for two years.
 Scholarship funds are distributed through the UA Financial Aid Office to student university accounts.
-Any funds left over after paying tuition and fees will be refunded to the student via check.
+Any funds left over after paying tuition and fees will be refunded to the student by the Financial Aid office.

 THE GRADUATE SCHOOL – UNIVERSITY OF ARKANSAS